imbd/smartchoice-ai/README.md

 1. Enter your decision dilemma
 2. The app sends your message to the AI
+3. After receiving the AI response, the system automatically classifies the decision importance
-3. Depending on the topic, there's a 40-70% chance of triggering a reflection timer
+4. Based on the importance level and the complexity of the AI response, a reflection timer is set
-4. If triggered, you'll see a countdown timer and reflection prompts related to your topic
+5. During the reflection period, you'll see contextually relevant prompts based on the decision importance
-5. After the timer expires, you can continue the conversation
+6. After the timer expires, you can continue the conversation
-6. If you refresh the page, all conversation history is cleared
+7. If you refresh the page, all conversation history is cleared

 ## Built With